27 Years Ago: Johnny Cash Is Inducted Into the Rock and Roll Hall of Fame

-Lyle Lovett inducted Cash during the ceremony, explaining that the country icon "helped show the world what happens when rural sensibilities and values mix with an urban environment."
+Lyle Lovett inducted Cash during 1992's Rock and Roll Hall of Fame induction ceremony, explaining that the country icon "helped show the world what happens when rural sensibilities and values mix with an urban environment."

 "Over the years," Lovett continued, "he has demonstrated a broad musical perspective, never being afraid to record songs of social commentary and always being eager to seek out new songs by talented young songwriters, such as Bob Dylan, Kris Kristofferson and Bruce Springsteen."